 Highland Park, NJ 08904

-DIRE Support Services provides supportive volunteer community and connection to wrap-around supportive services for immigrants and their families who are affected by family separation due to increased ICE activity.
+DIRE (Deportation and Immigration Response Equipo) Support Services provides supportive community and connection to wrap-around supportive services for immigrants and their families who are affected by family separation due to increased ICE activity.
 Detention and deportation throws otherwise stable families with a mix of U.S. citizens and undocumented individuals into precarious legal, economic, health, and mental health situations.
 Arrest, detention, and deportation have devastating effects on children in particular.

-- The DIRE Support Services hotline, 1-888-DIRE-SOS, responds to immigration crisis as they unfold in the community.
+- The DIRE Support Services hotline, 1–888-DIRE-SOS, responds to immigration crises as they unfold in the community.

 - Courthouse Monitoring at a municipal courthouse and county courthouse in Middlesex County;